CourtHive/tods-competition-factory/documentation/docs/concepts/matchup-overview.md

 ## Overview

-**MatchUps** are the fundamental competitive units in TODS, representing individual contests between participants.
+**MatchUps** are the fundamental competitive units in [CODES](/docs/data-standards#codes), representing individual contests between participants.
 A matchUp can be a singles match, doubles match, or team match, and contains all information about the competition: participants, scores, schedule, officials, and outcome.

 ### Key Concepts